erashish41/react-vite-practice/01_react_vite/src/source.md

 - in React state refers to an object that holds data or information about the component.
 - state is managed within the component(like variables declared in function).
 - state is dynamic and mutable.

+- React don't understand normal variable, to understand it React.js provides a function called "useState"
+- type of function which starts with "use" is called hook.      (use = hook)

+    const [state, setState] = useState(initialState)
+    const [ count, setCount ] = useState(0)

+    e.g. - const [calories, setCalories] = useState(initial value of calories)